-Whatever you seem to do the number of leads you generate just won’t budge.
+But chances are that if you’re reading this, you’ve hit a plateau.
+Whatever you seem to do, the number of leads you generate just won’t budge.

 But don’t worry.

-Today I am going to be sharing with you 5 of the most effective strategies for generating more leads with Adwords.
+Today I’m going to be sharing with you 5 of the most effective strategies for generating more leads with Adwords.

-In fact I am going to be showing you the exact strategies that helped our client double their leads to 1107 per month.
+In fact, I’m going to be showing you the exact strategies that helped our client double their leads to 1107 per month.

-Sadly as we were under an NDA I can’t share a screenshot, but I can show you an example of where we used these same strategies to increase leads from 230 to 541 per month for another client that we work with.
+Sadly, as we were under an NDA I’m unable to share a screenshot; but I can show you an example of where we used these same strategies to increase leads from 230 to 541 per month for another client that we work with.

-When we review PPC accounts probably the biggest mistake that I see advertisers making, that is holding their lead generation back, is not using single keyword ad groups.
+When reviewing PPC accounts, probably the biggest mistake I see advertisers making that holds their lead generation back is not using single keyword ad groups.

-When we reviewed the clients account what we found was that there were 5 – 20 keywords per ad group.
-This is not their fault for doing this, in fact until recently Google suggested that you should add 10 to 20 keywords per ad group.
+When we reviewed this particular client’s account, what we found was that there were 5-20 keywords per ad group.
+This is not their fault for doing so – in fact, until recently, Google themselves suggested adding 10 to 20 keywords per ad group.

-Now try writing an advert that is highly relevant to every single one of the keywords within this ad group.
+Now try writing an advert that’s highly relevant to every single one of the keywords within this ad group.

-To create an advert that is relevant to every single one of the keywords you are going to have to create a fairly generic advert.
+To create an advert that’s relevant to every single one of the keywords listed, you’re going to have to create a fairly generic advert.

 But here is the problem with being generic.

-Your ads will not appear to be relevant when users search for “Ralph Lauren Dresses” for example, but your competitors will because their advert will contain the keyword “Ralph Lauren Dresses” in the headline.
+If users search for “Ralph Lauren Dresses”, for example, some of your ads will not appear to be relevant, whilst your competitors will because their adverts will contain the keyword “Ralph Lauren Dresses” in the headline.

 Higher ad relevance = higher CTR = higher Quality Score = more qualified traffic = more leads.

-Here is how you can implement single keyword ad groups:
+Here is how you implement single keyword ad groups.

-Once you have done this you need to create super specific adverts that contain your keyword.
+Once you’ve done this, you need to create super-specific adverts that contain your keyword.

-To do this you can use this template.
+To create such an advert, you can use the following template.